 More and more schools are volunteering and giving back to the community.
 Make charitable giving part of your Spirit Week.
-Choose a local charity and see which class (freshman to seniors) can raise the most money, items, or time for the organization.
+Choose a local charity and see which class or grade can raise the most money, items, or time for the organization.
 A lot of schools have a Pink Out day to inspire students and community to help make a difference and raise breast cancer awareness!

 Whatever your school does to celebrate Spirit Week, we can help.
 Shop now at itselementary.com